SmithTCM/WD-Seatwork-3/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- Seatwork 3
-- Whats the purpose
+- to showcase different header and footer designs
-- What are key components
+- 10 static header and footer designs, 10 animated header and footer designs, navigation
-- What technology used and how it is used
+- HTML5 and CSS3

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Landing Page
-- Transactional
+- Header and Footer

 ### Technology
 <!-- TODO: List of Technology Used -->